Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 Combatants are chiefly defined by their level, which scales from 1 to 120.
 This level is designed to approximate the ability of a character at the same level, but the higher level cap means there can exist combatants who are capable of standing toe-to-toe with entire adventuring parties.

-Like characters, combatants start with 12 attribute points and gain a new attribute point at every 4th level.
+Similar to characters, combatants start with 10 attribute points and gain a new attribute point at every 4th level.
 Although, there are no restrictions on how attribute points are allocated for combatants.

 Unlike characters, combatants do not have skills, perks, or classes.